-Problems trying to find, or edit, or play a Question Set you created/downloaded/copied:
+- Trying to find, or edit, or play a Question Set you created/downloaded/copied.

 - Getting a BAD FILE NAME error message?
-This likely happened when you pasted your question file from one computer to another into the Jericho folder and now it won’t work?
+This likely happened when you pasted your question file from one computer to another into the Jericho folder and now it won’t work.

-Please note: If you create a new question set in the Fall of Jericho Question Editor, and then go to play it on the same computer, everything will work fine.
+Please note: If you created a new question set in the Fall of Jericho Question Editor, and then go to play it on the same computer, everything will work fine.
 The problem occurs when you try to copy and paste a question file into the Jericho folder.
 Windows doesn’t want to recognize it (solution below) Thus, the following fix is for people who are typically copying, moving, trying to edit an existing question set.

 Windows security doesn’t like the game trying to play files that were pasted into Jericho’s installed folder.
 It’s okay with the Question Editor saving it there, but not with you PASTING new files there.
 It doesn’t trust that saving process because malware does things like that too.
 So what Windows does is create a “Virtual Storage” folder at another location with extra security, saves the file there, …and then not tell you it did that!
 It still puts a LOCK ICON on the file in Jericho’s folder, but doesn’t tell you why, and actually buried the pasted copy of your file in AppData’s Virtual Storage folder.

 This is why we say, “create a folder outside of c:/Programs…/Jericho to keep your questions sets.”
 This avoids Windows’ crazy-ness.